kollosp/beckhoffHomeAutomation/README.md

 A powerful programming logic controller.
 The brain of a whole system.

 ### PC
-Personal computer that runs HomeAssistant instance.
+A personal computer that runs HomeAssistant instance.